Amazon Echo: Echo Flex

 On November 14, 2019, Amazon released the Echo Flex for $24.99.
 It is a small device with a speaker that can be plugged directly into a wall outlet.
 It has a full-sized USB Type-A port into the bottom to charge other devices or into which additional accessories, such as a motion sensor, can be plugged.

+Echo Studio

+In November 2019, Amazon introduced Echo Studio, a Dolby Atmos-compatible surround sound Alexa speaker.
+Compared to other Alexa speakers, it was the biggest and the loudest.

+In October 2025, Amazon released a second-generation version of the Studio, which is 40% smaller than its predecessor.

+Echo Pop

+On May 31, 2023, Amazon released the Echo Pop for $39.99, making it the cheapest Echo model.
+It is the most compact model in the Echo lineup, and is smaller than the Echo Dot, with a hemispherical design and a flat front face, which is meant to make it fit in more areas.

+The Echo Pop generally received favourable reviews.
+Its design has been praised, and reviewers have regarded it as a good model for small rooms and situations where higher audio quality is not needed.

 Speakerless devices

 At an Alexa-themed product launch event in September 2018, Amazon announced an Echo device designed for cars.
 The device connects with the user's smartphone over Bluetooth and offers driving direction, in addition to other Alexa functionality.
 Echo Auto became available as an invite-only product to US customers near the end of 2018.

-The Echo Input is an Alexa input device with no on-board speakers.
-It must be connected to external speakers for audio output.
+The Echo Input is an Alexa device without internal speakers.
+For audio output, it must be connected to an external speaker by cord or Bluetooth.
 The Echo Link is a higher-end version of the Echo Input, with additional output ports and a volume knob.
 The Echo Link Amp has the same controls of the Link, but with an amplifier.